-“You’ll have to excuse Mr. Merrick,” Dan said, giving me a small wink.
-“I suppose these accommodations don’t agree with him, even though he has everything he could ever want here.”
+“You’ll have to excuse Mr. Merrick,” Dan said with a small wink.
+“I suppose these accommodations don’t agree with him.”
+He looked at Victor.
+“Even though he has everything he could ever want here.”

 Victor scoffed again.
 “Except my freedom.”

-Dan ignored him, focusing his attention to me.
-“Good morning Conundrum, it’s nice to see you again.”
+Dan ignored him.
+He focused his attention to me.
+“Good morning, Conundrum.
+It’s nice to see you again.”

-Short of the civil introduction, nothing else Dan said made any sense.
 “Dan?”
 I asked.
-He nodded, grinning.
+He grinned and nodded.
 “You’ll have to excuse my ignorance here, but nothing about what you just said means a thing to me.
-My name is Kevin, not Conundrum and I’m one hundred percent certain we’ve never met.
+My name is Kevin, not Conundrum.
+That’s my CB handle.
+I’m also one hundred percent certain we’ve never met.
 So if it’s not too much trouble, I’d like to ask you a question.”